consolo/saml-server/README.md

 A stripped-down SAML IdP server and portal.
 Implements the Browser SSO Profile (http://en.wikipedia.org/wiki/SAML_2.0#Web_Browser_SSO_Profile, http://saml2int.org/profile/current).

-This is not intended to be a production-ready server.
+This is **not** intended to be a production-ready server.
 Rather, it provides a simulation for local development, testing, and proof-of-concept.
 Once your app works with this, you should be able to drop in a "real" SAML IdP.

 Powered by [ruby-saml-idp](https://github.com/lawrencepit/ruby-saml-idp).

 ## Standalone

-    [bundle exec] saml-server
+    [bundle exec] saml-server --port 4568 --user user:pass --sp sample_app:http://localhost:4567

 See "--help" for command-line config options.